web-infra-dev/modern.js/packages/document/main-doc/docs/en/guides/topic-detail/generator/new/use.md

 :::

 :::warning
-When executing the `new` command, it may be necessary to enable a feature that is not in the list.
+When running the `new` command, it may be necessary to enable a feature that is not in the list.
 Check whether the corresponding plugin for the feature has been installed in the `package.json` file of the project.
 If you still need to use the `new` command to enable it, you need to manually remove the plugin dependency first.
 :::

 ## Npm Module